 Career Outlook

 The importance of a postgraduate degree is growing in business; companies want to see that candidates are serious about solving business-related problems and have a growth mindset.
-The demand for technical and soft skills is also growing, two areas that are developed in MBA candidates to fit a variety of business settings.
+Additionally, the demand for technical and soft skills is also growing – two areas of focused development for MBA candidates.

 Salary